NomicFoundation/hardhat/docs/tutorial/creating-a-new-buidler-project.md

 };
 ```

-We're only invoking `buidler-waffle` here because it depends on `buidler-ethers` so adding both isn't necessary.
+We could just invoke `buidler-waffle` here because it depends on `buidler-ethers` so adding both isn't necessary.
+However, when people read your code
+they'll have an easier time if you're more explicit.